 Metal-Rules.com: Great.
 I have to check her webpage.

 Phil Lewis: Sure.
-Well if you go to my Facebook you’ll see that she’s in my top and follow that and she’s an incredible artist.
+Well, if you go to my Facebook, you’ll see that she’s at my top and follow that, and she’s an incredible artist.

 Metal-Rules.com: One more thing about HOLLYWOOD FOREVER, the album title…

 Metal-Rules.com: It seems that, in a way, you are a bit stuck on the word “Hollywood” since it’s always been present in your music…

 Phil Lewis: Well, “Brixton Forever” doesn’t quite have the same ring, you know.
 There’s a certain vocabulary for 80s bands that we have to stick to.
 There’s a certain… there’s no point in us trying to do something fancy because it will piss off fans.
 So I just feel that it’s… well, we came up with the title first, and then we put the songs together to go around it.
 It doesn’t really mean anything specifically.
 It’s just, in my opinion, a cool title,e and it works well.
 You know that was the first and really only suggestion we came up with, and you know I said, look if someone comes up with a better suggestion, we’ll do it but.
 So that was pretty much the working title, and it just stuck.

 L.A Guns 2012: Scotty Griffin, Steve Riley, Phil, and Stacey Blades

 THE EARLY YEARS

 Metal-Rules.com: What is the meaning of Hollywood and L.A. lifestyle for you?